vantage-sh/docs.vantage.sh/docs/cost_reports.md

 If you want to save your favorite Cost Reports or [folders](/folders) to a convenient location, you can _star_ specific resources.

-1. From the [All Cost Reports](https://console.vantage.sh/reporting) screen, select the check box next to one or more Cost Reports.
+1. From the [All Cost Reports](https://console.vantage.sh/reporting) screen, select the checkbox next to one or more Cost Reports.
 2. Above the list, click **Star**.
 A star icon will be displayed next to the report.
 3. To access all starred reports, navigate to the [**Starred By Me**](https://console.vantage.sh/reporting?starred=true) screen, also accessible from the left Cost Reporting navigation pane.